renpy/renpy/sphinx/source/translation.rst

 Image and File Translations
 ===========================

-When translating a game, it may may be necessary to replace a file with a translate version.
+When translating a game, it may be necessary to replace a file with a translate version.
 For example, if an image contains text, it might make sense to replace it with a version of the image where the text is in another language.